This user guide explains how to use the Pitched Tuner Android app developed by Stonekick.

 Change from a light to dark theme.

 The sound note screen can be accessed by pressing the note icon in the action bar.
 Here you can choose a note, octave, and instrument type.
-Press play to sound a reference note.
+Press repeat to play a continuous reference note.

 Definitely.
 We keep a log of all requests and try to implement them where we can.
 If you have a request please get in contact with us at email@example.com.